-(Up to 75 quarter hours)
+(Up to 90 quarter hours)

-(no teaching certificate required for admission)

-(no teaching certificate available upon graduation)
+(no teaching certificate required for admission) (no teaching certificate available upon graduation)

 The following program is required.
 The student's adviser, however, has the prerogative of waiving or adding specific requirements on the basis of the student's previous work experience, education, and professional goals.
-EDSE 590 Introduction to Vocational Rehabilitation Counseling EDSE 591 Community Resources for Rehabilitation.
-Guidance.
-EDSE 592 Vocational Placement and Adjustment of the Severely \EDSE 600 EDSE 604 EDSE 607 Special Problems in Diagnosis and Evaluation EDSE 690 EDSE 691 EDSE 692 EDSE 693 EDSE 694 Supervised Clinical Practice in Rehabilitation Counseling ......
-Max.
-16 EDSE 695 Seminar in Rehabilitation: Individualized Written EDSE 697 Seminar: Administration and Supervision of Vocational PCG 507 PCG 558 PCG 604 Occupational Information and Analysis in Vocational Guidance .......3 PCG 508 PCG 612 \EDSE 689 \RSM 600
+EDSE 591 Community Resources for Rehabilitation, Guidance, EDSE 592 Vocational Placement and Adjustment of the Severely Disabled in Rehabilitation4 EDSE 607 Special Problems in Diagnosis and Evaluation EDSE 609 EDSE 689 EDSE 690 EDSE 691 Practicum: Principles and Techniques of Rehabilitation Counseling3 EDSE 692 EDSE 693 EDSE 694 Supervised Clinical Practice in Rehabilitation CounselingMax.
+16 EDSE 695 Seminar in Rehabilitation: Individualized Written EDSE 696 EDSE 697 Seminar: Administration and Supervision of Vocational PCG 507 PCG 558 PCG 604 Occupational Information and Analysis in Vocational Guidance5 (Include GATB practicum) PCG 612 PCG 623